14 DAY RETURN POLICY (EU Customers only)

 You are responsible for the cost of returning your unwanted purchases to us either by post or courier.

-We will reimburse you for the purchase price and shipping costs you initially paid within the 14 day cooling off period once we receive your return in time.
+We will reimburse you for the purchase price including the shipping costs you initially paid within the 14 day cooling off period once we receive your return in time.
 Please make every effort to return your purchase within this time period.The last minute arrival of your return will delay your refund being processed.
 We cannot take any responsibility for late payments in the event of this happening.

 No refund will take place until your return has arrived at our premises.
 If your return arrives later than the 14 day required limit of time allowed by law, you will no longer qualify to return your purchase or receive a refund.
 In this instance, the cost of returning your purchase will be your responsibility.